managed-components/google-analytics/README.md

 ### Content Groups `string`

-`cg{1..10}` are used to collect pages into common themes in Google Analytics.
+`cg{1..10}` is used to collect pages into common themes in Google Analytics.
 [Learn more](https://support.google.com/analytics/answer/2853423?hl=en)

 ### Custom Dimensions `string`

-`cd{1..100}` are used to send non-standard types of information to Google Analytics.
+`cd{1..100}` is used to send non-standard types of information to Google Analytics.
 [Learn more](https://support.google.com/analytics/answer/2709828?hl=en)

 ## 📝 License